-I wonder what our day-to-day would be like if we worked things out quietly?
-Would we be able to, I don't know...listen for the answer from God?
-The internet, Dr. Self Help, the men at the bar, and Joseph's momma did not tell Joseph what to do about Mary...an angel of the Lord did.
+I wonder what our day to day would like if we worked things out quietly?
+Would we be able to, I don't know, listen for the answer from God?
+Dr

+Phil, the men at the bar, and Joseph's momma did not tell Joseph what to do about Mary...an angel of the Lord did.

 Not only was Joseph able to keep quiet and listen for God, he also failed to commit the sin of detraction.
 How often is a "vent" really a chance to detract?
-We may feel better after we "get it off our chest," but what we've really done is earned ourselves some confession time.
+We may feel better after we "get it off our chest," but what we've really done is earned ourselves a spot in the confessional.
 Was it worth it?
 Can we take it back?